 Collagen protein powders have steadily increased in popularity over recent years.
 Some would even say it’s nearly as popular as whey protein, which heavily dominates the market.

 Having said that, with all these different protein powder options, it can be difficult to make a single decision on which road to take.
 Do you choose collagen protein for its benefits to your bone and joint health, or do you take whey protein because it’s well known to help with muscle building?

-Luckily, both collagen protein and whey protein vary greatly when it comes to effects, benefits, and results.
+Luckily, both vary greatly when it comes to effects, benefits, and results.
 While there are a few things that you’ll notice are the same, it’s certainly the standard results you’ll get from protein powder like weight loss or increase in lean muscle mass.